Skip to main content

 All Actors

-The All Actors mode allows you to check how each group is check.
+The All Actors mode allows you to check how each group is checked.

 This helps increase the performance without having to change to a different collision mode.